StevetheGreek97/HiReS/docs/quickstart.md

 ## Tips

-- Use `--device cuda:0` if you have a CUDA GPU — inference is significantly faster.
+- Use `--device cuda:0` (or `--device 0`) if you have a CUDA GPU — inference is significantly faster.
 - Increase `--overlap` (default 150 px) if you see missed detections at tile boundaries.
+- Add `--save-crops` to export a masked crop image for every detection.
+- Pass `--dpi` and `--unit` (e.g. `--dpi 1200 --unit um`) to report descriptors in physical units.
 - Use `--debug` to save intermediate chunk-level annotations for troubleshooting.
-- Run `hires compare` after a manual annotation session to get TP/FP/FN metrics.
+- To evaluate predictions against manual annotations, use the `hires.models.eval` API — see [Evaluation](evaluation.md).